SnoringCatGames/surfacer/README.md

 -   [Notable limitations](./docs/limitations.md)
 -   [Other features](./docs/other_features.md)

-You can also read more about how Surfacer's AI and movement works in [this series of devlog posts on devlog.levi.dev](https://devlog.levi.dev/2021/09/building-platformer-ai-from-low-level.html).
+You can also read more about how Surfacer's AI and movement works in [this **tutorial series**](https://devlog.levi.dev/2021/09/building-platformer-ai-from-low-level.html).

 <p align="center">
   <img src="docs/demo.gif"